Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 Cockatrice is written in C++-03, so do not use C++11 constructs such as `auto`.

-Cockatrice support both Qt 4 and Qt 5, so make sure that your code compiles with both.
-If there have been breaking changes between Qt 4 and 5, use a statement such as

-    #if QT_VERSION >= 0x500000
-        doSomethingWithQt5();
-    #else
-        doSomethingWithQt4();
-    #endif

 For consistency, use Qt data structures where possible, such as `QString` over `std::string` or `QList` over `std::vector`.